ionos-cloud/ionosctl/docs/commands/ipblock/list.md

 ## Description

-Use this command to list IPBlocks.
+Use this command to list IpBlocks.

 ## Options